IOIO72/gridfinity-spacer/README.md

 ## Advanced options

-- Align the base plate on the spacer plate.
-- Set alignment offsets to the edge of the spacer plate.
+- Set symetric or asymetric spacings.
-- Define the thickness of the spacer plate.
+- Define the height of the spacer plate.
 - Define the shape of the corners.

 ## Tips